darfink/chakracore-rs/jsrt-sys/README.md

 ### Prerequisites

-Besides the dependencies for ChakraCore (cmake, clang-3.7, ICU), it also uses Servo's [rust-bindgen](https://github.com/servo/rust-bindgen), which requires clang-3.8 or later.
+Besides ChakraCore and its dependencies (cmake, clang-3.7, ICU), it also uses Servo's [rust-bindgen](https://github.com/servo/rust-bindgen), which requires clang-3.8 or later.
 The build script also heavily relies on pkg-config.